A submarine cable network is an integrated system of cables collectively providing data transfer from one land-based location to another.

 Submarine Network Architecture

-The overall architecture of a submarine cable system is probably best defined by the individual elements it is composed of from end to end.
+The overall architecture of submarine cable systems is probably best defined by the individual elements it is composed of from end to end.
 Each of these components plays an essential role in maintaining the integrity of data through thousands of miles of unpredictable ocean.

-Submarine Cable Network Testing – What to Measure and Certify
+Subsea Cable Testing – What to Measure and Certify

 For repeated systems, this includes measurement through the in-line amplifiers.
 For non-repeated systems, long-range OTDR may be required.
 Other testing required to certify the wet plant includes chromatic dispersion (CD) and polarization mode dispersion (PMD).

 The dry plant must also be tested and certified, including verification of error-free data transmission to the wet plant.
 The integrity of SLTE patching and the manhole splice should be verified.
 Optical Spectrum Analysis (OSA) through the dry plant connection is another critical test point.
 The data networking elements of the landing station must also be vetted, along with the fiber backhaul.
 As with a purely land-based network, latency, throughput, jitter, and frame loss are potential test metrics to assess performance.
 The time associated with protection switch service disruptions should also be evaluated.

 With so much worldwide data now traveling through these networks, their importance to global communication, commerce, and security cannot be overstated.
 This can be traced to the earliest history of these networks when British domination of this industry engendered military, commercial, and political advantages.